sparkplug/mtn-momo-api-documentation/docs/quickstart/README.md

 <img :src="$withBase('/your-applications.png')" alt="your-applications.png)">

-## 5. Start Building With Our Sandbox!
+## 5. Generate API User and API Key

-You are now ready to start we building with our Mobile Money Open API.
+You are now almost ready to start we building with our Mobile Money Open API.
+The next thing we need to do is to Provision the API User and API Key using the Sandbox Provisioning API.
+We do this in the next section.

-Take a look at our [Use Cases](https://momodeveloper.mtn.com/mtn-momo-api-documentation/use-cases/#request-to-pay) to see how you can use our API.

-We suggest going over to our [Sandbox](https://momodeveloper.mtn.com/docs/services/collection/operations/requesttopay-POST) and familiarize yourself with our [Sandbox Documentation](https://momodeveloper.mtn.com/mtn-momo-api-documentation/api-description/#sandbox-provisioning)